 If you qualify for a confidential facility, almost 100% of the above three points will not be performed, most lenders still require you to update bank details to an account controlled by the lender which is held in your name.

 This allows the lender to control the repayment of funds and maintain an accurate funding limit to your business without having to chase you for payments every week.

 Who offers confidential invoice financing in Australia?

-The only catch is that you need to be a “cloud enabled” business, meaning, you’ll need to be using cloud accounting.
+The only catch is that you need to be a “cloud enabled” business, meaning, you’ll need to be using Xero, MYOB or QuickBooks Online.